Case Study 01 // Component reviews UK service firm

 Rates

-Internal fully-loaded costs typically lower the hourly figure by 30–40% — but don’t change the 93% reduction.
+Internal fully-loaded costs typically lower the hourly figure by 30 to 40%, without changing the 93% reduction.

 Quality